kimfucious/netlify-forms-formik/README.md

 ## tl;dr

-You need to add a hidden HTML form that mimics the fields in your Formik form to the `/public/index.html` file in the public directory, or Netlify forms won't work.
+You need to add a hidden HTML form that mimics the fields in your Formik form in order to get Netlify forms to work.

-> :point_up: Note that static site generators like Gatsby and Hugo are different beasts and require a different solution (they pretty much just work) than would a Create React App build.
+> :point_up: Note that static site generators like Gatsby and Hugo are different creatures and require a different solution (they pretty much just work) than would a Create React App build.
 Documentation here is soley pertinent to CRA.

 ## Reading material

 [This](https://www.netlify.com/blog/2017/07/20/how-to-integrate-netlifys-form-handling-in-a-react-app/) is a very informative article; however--for me, at least--it took a while to realize that there needs to be a mirror HTML form in `/public/index.html` of the Formik form being rendered by React.
 And the info surrounding reCaptcha is a bit lean.

-Reading [this](https://community.netlify.com/t/common-issue-how-to-debug-your-form/92) can be helpful or send you off on a wild goose-chase or three.
+Reading [this](https://community.netlify.com/t/common-issue-how-to-debug-your-form/92) may also be helpful.

 ## Initial Setup (doesn't work out of the box)

 - [Create React App](https://github.com/facebook/create-react-app)
-- [Axios](https://www.npmjs.com/package/axios) ( with [ qs ](https://www.npmjs.com/package/qs) ) for the post
+- [Axios](https://www.npmjs.com/package/axios) with [qs](https://www.npmjs.com/package/qs) for the post
 - [Formik](https://www.npmjs.com/package/formik)

 Without extra setup, submitting a React form when hosted on Netlify will return a 404 error.